-New construction or substantial improvement of any commercial, industrial, or other non-residential structure shall have either the lowest floor, including basement, elevated 1 foot above the base flood elevation or, together with attended utility and sanitary facilities, be flood-proofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+New construction or substantial improvement of any commercial, industrial, or other nonresidential structure shall have either the lowest floor, including basement, elevated 1 foot above the base flood elevation or, together with attended utility and sanitary facilities, be flood-proofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.

-The planning team requested GIS parcel data from the County Assessor as of December 2019.
+The planning team requested GIS parcel data from the County Assessor as of September 2024.
 This data allowed the planning team to analyze the location, number, and value of property improvements at the parcel level.
 The data did not contain the number of structures on each parcel.
 A summary of the results of this analysis is provided in the following table.
 Several structures in Ceresco have been removed from the floodplain via LOMA.
 A summary of LOMAs identified for Ceresco can be found in the table below.

-Number of Improvements Total Improvement Value Number of Improvements in Floodplain Value of Improvements in Floodplain Percentage of Improvements in Floodplain 396 \$64,304,836 6 \$962,563 1.5% Parcel Improvem nents and Value in the 500 Year Flood plain Number of Total Improvement Number of Improvements Value of Improvements Percentage of Improvements
+Number of Improvements Total Improvement Value Number of Improvements in Floodplain Value of Improvements in Floodplain Percentage of Improvements in Floodplain 396 \$64,304,836 6 \$962,563 1.5% Parcel Improven nents and Value in the 500 Year Flood plain Number of Improvements Total Improvement Value Number of Improvements in Floodplain Value of Improvements in Floodplain Percentage of Improvements in Floodplain in i loodpiuni in i i voupium